lino-framework/book/docs/specs/vat.rst

 VAT rules
 =========

-When no national declaration module is installed, we have only one default :term:`VAT rule` with no condition and zero rate.
+When no :term:`national declaration module` is installed, we have only one default :term:`VAT rule <VAT rules>` with no condition and zero rate.

 >>> rt.show(vat.VatRules, language="en")
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE